Kerillian/TuAdmin/README.md

 # ⚙️Usage
 Paste a SteamID64 or profile link in the textbox and hit enter.<br>
-Double click profiles to remove.
+Double click profiles to remove.<br>
+Right click to open profile.
 <br>
 <br>
 ![Example](./.media/example.gif)